o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

 Development is a catch-22, sometimes the script framework is buggy and broken (or simply a change is wip), and you need a reliable fallback for your dev environment.

-# Setup
+# Advanced Setup

-Here are some set up instructions that hopefully get you up and running.
+Here are some more detailed set up instructions that hopefully help you better understand how Wing and the DCCsi are setup, and how you could modify or extend the configuration.

 ## Configure O3DE .bat Env: